-In developing the new car, researchers found the process takes just a few different steps than the original car.
+In developing the modified car, researchers found the process takes just a few different steps than the original car.
 The “go” switch is located under the car’s seat, rather than on the steering wheel or elsewhere.
 Training others to modify cars for sit-to-stand would be fairly simple and could be done in a few hours in a workshop, Sam says.

 The Throw Baby Throw car uses the same “go” technology as the original car, with the added element of the pitching machine, which is also activated by a switch that a child could press.